AlasGou/Software-Development-Quick-Tutorials/Domain-Driven-Design/Introduction.md

 To enforce these rules the purchase order entity, person entity, and the line item value object must work together.

-To check if objects should classed as an aggregate, work out what objects must work together as a single unit to enforce the business rules for the application.
+Group together domain objects as aggregates, if they need to work together to enforce the business rules of the application.
 For example if the value of a line item changes, then the value of a purchase order may change which means it may no longer be able to be automatically approved.
 This means that these two objects are good candidates to grouped together as an aggregate.

 #### Aggregate Root

 The aggregate root is at the top of the hierarchy of an aggregate, it directly